 If you are a night owl and spend long hours working in darkness, having an illuminated keyboard can be a big help.
-A backlit keyboard is one where the keys are illuminated so that you get better visibility in low-light environments.
-So, you’re probably using a better computer when you have a backlit keyboard on your Windows 11 or Windows 10.
+A backlit keyboard is one where the keys are illuminated to get better visibility in low-light environments.
+So, you probably use a better computer when you have a backlit keyboard on your Windows 11 or Windows 10.
 But do you know how to configure the backlit timeout settings for your keyboard?
 If not, we’ll cover it in today’s topic.

 Change Keyboard Backlit Timeout settings for Keyboard

 If you find that the backlight of your keyboard stays on for only a few seconds and then goes off, you will need to configure the backlight time-out settings.
 The backlight timeout setting might require configuring the BIOS.
 So, if you’re OK with this procedure, proceed further and take the following steps.

 - Enter BIOS Setup

 Please note, not all Windows 10 PCs and laptops are equipped with a backlit keyboard.
 To confirm whether your computer supports a backlit keyboard, go to the Customer Support page of the manufacturer, search for your notebook model.
 Also, review the product specifications for your computer model.

 If your computer supports Backlit function, then, do the following.

 Restart the notebook, and then immediately press the F10 repeatedly until the BIOS opens.